pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 ```

 #### Cancel Top Up Pull Payment
-Cancels a top up pull payment - The cancellation needs can be executed only by one of the executors of the PumaPay Pull Payment Contract and
-the PumaPay Pull Payment Contract checks that the pull payment's paymentID and businessID have been singed by the customer address.
+Cancels a top up pull payment - The cancellation must be executed by one of the executors of the PumaPay Pull Payment Contract.
+The PumaPay Pull Payment Contract then checks that the pull payment's paymentID and businessID have been signed by the customer address.
 See [Validate Cancellation](#validate-cancellation) for more details.
 This method sets the cancellation of the pull payment in the pull payments array for this pull payment executor specified.
 Emits `LogPaymentCancelled` with pull payment executor address and paymentID.